-Fort Saunders, Kansas was a pro-slavery stronghold during the Kansas-Missouri Border War.
-The fort, which was nothing more than a well-built log cabin located on Washington Creek about 12 miles southwest of Lawrence was established in 1855.
+Fort Saunders, Kansas, was a pro-slavery stronghold during the Kansas-Missouri Border War.
+The fort, which was nothing more than a well-built log cabin located on Washington Creek about 12 miles southwest of Lawrence, was established in 1855.

 Appeals to the United States troops to break up the rendezvous were made in vain, the commanding officers saying they could not act without orders, and these the territorial authorities refused to issue.
 After the murder of Hoyt, the citizens took matters into their own hands.
-On August 15th a body of Free-State men, under command of James Lane and Joel Grover, advanced upon the fort, but their movement was discovered and Treadwell and his men fled.
+On August 15th, a body of Free-State men, under the command of James Lane and Joel Grover, advanced upon the fort, but their movement was discovered, and Treadwell and his men fled.
 Fort Saunders was then burned to the ground.